rackerlabs/docs-cloud-monitoring/api-docs/general-api-info/info-audits.rst

 You can also use ``_who`` and ``_why`` parameters in the query string which will be included in the transaction object.

-Audits can be retrieved using the `list audits endpoint`_ endpoint.
+Audits can be retrieved using the

-.. _list audits endpoint: ../api-reference/methods/get-audit-information.rst
+:ref:`list audits endpoint <get-audit-information>`.